Public transport in Australia

 It’s important for overseas visitors to note that in Australia, taxi fares are not negotiable and are not paid for upfront.
 The fee on the meter at the end of the trip must be paid in full.

-Like most countries, public transport is the cheapest option for getting around; however, at times, it may be quicker and more convenient to catch a taxi or rideshare option.
+Like most countries, public transport in Australia is the cheapest option for getting around, especially if you have a student concession card.
+However, at times, it may be quicker and more convenient to catch a taxi or rideshare option.

 Whatever your choice of transport, be assured that in Australia it is designed to be efficient, comfortable and safe.